Top Issue Tracking Software

 GitHub is a software development platform that includes git repositories, automation, and project management tools.
 It offers a free plan, as well as several paid plans with additional development tools.
 The software makes it easy for users to write code, collaborate, configure a development environment, and automate workflows.

-Recently updated, GitHub includes a new Issues feature for project planning.
+GitHub includes an Issues feature for project planning.
 Users can create issues, break the issues into tasks, and have conversations about the issues.
 They can convert issues into tasks and track the status with progress indicators.
-Other new features include markdown tools, mentions, file attachments, multiple work views, custom fields, and other code action references.
+Other features include markdown tools, mentions, file attachments, multiple work views, custom fields, and other code action references.

 Spiceworks Help Desk

-Spiceworks Help Desk is a free cloud software to help IT manage tickets and tasks.
+Spiceworks Help Desk is free cloud software to help IT manage tickets and tasks.
 It has monitoring, alerts, custom ticket attributes, ticket rules, and reports.
 IT engineers can initiate secure remote support sessions from within the tickets.
-The software also has a mobile app that supports push notification.
+The solution also has a mobile app that supports push notifications.

 - Ticket notification and automatic routing

 Shortcut, formerly Clubhouse, is a project management and issue tracking solution ideal for software teams.
 It helps users plan their stories, iterations, and roadmaps for any timeline.
 Kanban and workflow tools make it easy for teams to track issues and collaborate across departments.
 It is also customizable to fit the needs of each team and squad.

 Shortcut also includes measurement tools like customizable reporting and charts so teams are aware of their performance.
 It also integrates with many popular tools like GitHub and Slack with the option for users to write their own integration using API.
 Additionally, Shortcut’s Labs give users the option to test new features before they enter production.